 While dedicated to family therapy, it became clear to me that the ability to develop the mental skills of mindfulness were primary to any lasting lifestyle and relationship change.
 My formal training and personal practice of mindfulness began in 2005.
 I am the co-founder of The Santa Fe Center for Mindfulness, an organization dedicated to bringing mindfulness learning opportunities for teens and adults.
 Through the center I have taught MBSR (mindfulness based stress reduction), MBCT (mindfulness based cognitive therapy) and partnered with UNM, the Center for Disease Control and the National Institute of Mental Health on family-based mindful eating research to prevent adolescent diabetes/obesity.

 All my life I have been involved with adventure, relationships, and the mind, always curious about how people come to live their best lives.
 My professional and personal loves have joined together in the art of teaching mPEAK (Mindful Performance Enhancement, Awareness and Knowledge).
-I have completed an intensive six month training with University of California San Diego.
+I have completed an intensive training period with University of California San Diego, and am considered and certified coach.
 Bringing together mindfulness and performance is an inspiring and fun way to stay pointed towards living a meaningful life.